 The organization quickly gained an international reputation for its war and disaster relief during World War I and World War II, spearheading patriotic fundraisers in local communities and sending aid and support to both Allied soldiers and to civilian communities abroad.
 Today, the Knights of Columbus is the world’s largest Catholic fraternal service organization and has a membership of over 1.9 million men worldwide.
-Originally serving as a mutual benefit society to working class and immigrant Catholics in the United States (Father McGivney was an Irish immigrant himself), it has developed into a fraternal benefit society dedicated to providing charitable services, actively defending Catholicism in various nations, and promoting Catholic education.
+Originally serving as a mutual benefit society to working class and immigrant Catholics in the United States, it has developed into a fraternal benefit society dedicated to providing charitable services, actively defending Catholicism in various nations, and promoting Catholic education.

 “Our History,” Knights of Columbus official website